REQUEST A DEMO

 • With the crushing performance, the crushing chamber can be adapted to various crushing application conditions.

-• Manganese steel wear parts are standard, with optional chrome alloy concave liners and lower frame lining.
+• Manganese steel wear parts are standard, with optional chrome alloy fixed cone lining and lower frame lining.

 • The effective dustproof seal includes a positive pressure blower to keep dust out of the eccentric and driving devices and to extend the life of the crusher bearing.